wvinson43/Recipe-Project/README.md

 # ShopRecipe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.
+It allows one to upload meal ingredients & images, shop for ingredients and adjust ingredients.
+It includes authenticated user signup and id creation and CRUD functionality facilated and deployed via Firebase.

 ## Deployed app